 It is a four kilometer stretch between Vila do Conde and Póvoa de Varzim, and I didn't take a lot of photos.
 It is just one long string of suburban sprawl.
 Not very photogenic.

-In 1/2 km the road becomes the Rua da Estrada Velha.
+After 1/2 km the road becomes the Rua da Estrada Velha.
 It now begins to look more rural, then the Rua da Estrada Velha bends to the left, continuing on a string of suburban roads, on the way to the next town of Poça da Barca.
 It may be possible that if you need breakfast that you will pass another café that opens early.

 Continue on the Rua da Estrada Velha as it crosses the Avenida Dr. António Bento, where the road becomes the Rua das Violetas in Poça da Barca.

-In another 1/2 km or so, the street becomes the Rua dos Ferreiros, and becomes more quaint, and old-town-like with high walls and narrow streets as you walk into Póvoa de Varzim.
+After another 1/2 km or so, the street becomes the Rua dos Ferreiros, and becomes more quaint, and old-town-like with high walls and narrow streets as you walk into Póvoa de Varzim.

 After walking about another 600 meters or so, along the Rua dos Ferreiros, turn left onto the Rua Dr Sousa Campos and head toward the center of town.

 You enter the Praça da República and the Capela de São Roque immediately comes into view, guarding the entrance to the shopping district on the Rua da Junqueira, and its pleasant walking plaza.
 In the front of the church is the Monumento ao Carteiro (Monument to the Postman).
-There is a nice placard in front of the church, talking about the Way of St. James and the Coastal Route.
+There is a nice placard in front of the church, describing the Way of St. James and the Coastal Route.
 You are at 4.1 kilometers into the day at this church.

 Walk along the Rua da Junqueira and through the shopping district.